sigasi/sigasi_insights/manual/setup.md

 ---
-title: Setting Up Sigasi
+title: Setting Up Sigasi Studio
 layout: page
 pager: true
 ---

 # Distribution and flavours

-Sigasi is distributed online.
+Sigasi Studio is distributed online.
 It is available in two versions: as a stand-alone application or as a plugin inside a standard Eclipse installation.
 Your license gives you the right to use either version, at any time, at your discretion.
 Therefore, your first task is to decide